 There are two challenges in manufacturing sales.
 First, how to maximize sales staff performance.
 Second, how to increase international competition.
 With the “narrowing” world, the sales team must face quality and price competition from other companies worldwide.

-So, how can manufacturing industry tackle these challenges?
+So, how can the manufacturing industry tackle these challenges?
 The answer is by being more efficient and gain knowledge and connection in the local business.
-To elaborate them, here are 5 tips for optimizing manufacturing sales.
+To elaborate on them, here are 5 tips for optimizing manufacturing sales.

 Related articles: 5 Effective Ways to Reduce Your Manufacturing Costs

 The purpose of aligning marketing and sales is to make the communication between the team run smoothly and they can set up the goals that must be achieved together.
 This strategy is begun with the marketing team approached some leads which will be followed up by the sales team.

 Because the targets and results are quantitative, increasing sales become easier by evaluating the performance and deciding the required number of leads in the future.

 The commission for sales staff is one of the main efforts that are useful in increasing manufacturing sales.
 It can motivate them to sell their products better and quicker.

 For an easy commission, manufacturers can automate the process by using the sales system which can analyze the sales staff data and performance.

 Manage the Market Territory Distribution

 If the sales manager has relevant data and insight, from both current and past time, the sales team can have a better strategy and also a better commission plan.